Kadena-Pact-Community-Foundation/foundation/docs/index.md

 Welcome.
 This is the official GitHub Pages site for our community foundation.

+# Kadena Pact Community Foundation

+Welcome.
+This is the official GitHub Pages site for our community foundation.

 ## Mission
 Make it easy and safe for businesses to start building on Kadena.